 - 1.2 BEST THINGS TO DO IN LAKE GARDA IN 1-7 DAYS

-- 1.3 FINAL THOUGHTS ON WHAT TO DO IN LAKE GARDA
+- 1.3 FINAL THOUGHTS ON LAKE GARDA ITINERARY

 Italy is always a great idea – and so is visiting this area.
-If you are planning your Lake Garda itinerary, you will find many tips for the best things to do in Lake Garda.
+If you are planning your Lake Garda itinerary, you will find many tips on how to spend your time in Lake Garda.

 Whether you stay 1 day, 3 days, 5 days or 7 days in Lake Garda- this post will help you plan your trip.